Fit a non parametric distribution

 Boundary corrections

-We finish this example on an advanced feature of the kernel smoothing, the boundary corrections.
+We detail here an advanced feature of the kernel smoothing, the boundary corrections.

 We consider a Weibull distribution :